EDUCBA

 • CFA stands for Chartered Financial Analyst, whereas CAIA stands for Chartered Alternative Investment Analyst.

-• The CFA Institute organized a CFA course (formerly known as AIMR), whereas the Chartered Alternative Investment Analyst Association organizes a CAIA course.
+• The CFA Institute organized a CFA course (formerly known as AIMR), whereas the Chartered Alternative Investment Analyst Association organized a CAIA course.

-• A CFA can apply for the job titles of risk manager, financial advisor, portfolio manager, research analyst, and consultant, whereas a CAIA can apply for the job titles of an investment analyst, investment advisor, investment consultant, portfolio manager, and investment manager.
+• A CFA can apply for the job titles of risk manager, financial advisor, portfolio manager, research analyst, and consultant.
+In contrast, a CAIA can apply for the job titles of investment analyst, investment advisor, investment consultant, portfolio manager, and investment manager.

-• A CFA course offers aspirants to gain knowledge and expertise in subjects like investment tools, derivatives, economics, equity valuation, corporate finance, fixed income, asset valuation, portfolio management and wealth planning, financial reporting, and analysis, as well as ethical and professional standards.
-A CAIA course offers aspirants to gain knowledge and expertise in subjects like qualitative analysis, real assets, trading theories of alternative investments, indexation and benchmarking, hedge funds, private equity, risk and portfolio management, structured products, and professional standards and ethics.
+• A CFA course offers aspirants the knowledge and expertise in investment tools, derivatives, economics, equity valuation, corporate finance, fixed income, asset valuation, portfolio management and wealth planning, financial reporting, analysis, and ethical and professional standards.
+A CAIA course offers aspirants the knowledge and expertise in qualitative analysis, real assets, trading theories of alternative investments, indexation and benchmarking, hedge funds, private equity, risk and portfolio management, structured products, and professional standards and ethics.

 CFA Exam Costs CAIA Exam Costs